Nature Based Solutions in the Great Lakes

 Project Leads

 Coastal States Organization, along with a contracted design team.
-The design team so far has included RESPEC, LimnoTech, SEH, GZA, SmithGroup, and Drummond Carpenter.
+The design team so far has included RESPEC, LimnoTech, SEH, GZA, SmithGroup, ECT, Climate Resilience Consulting, and Drummond Carpenter.

 Programmatic Framework